EDiasAlberto/colouredCards/README.txt

 This continues until there are no more cards left.
 At the end of the game, the person with the most cards wins.

+At the end of each game, the program shows the top 5 players.

 There are only two logins at the moment.
 Player 1:
 username: David